graduate studies at mcgill

 Daniel Weinstock (by courtesy)

 Our graduate students come from across the globe.
-Beyond graduate seminars, the centre of intellectual life for graduate students in political theory is the Groupe de recherche interuniversitaire en philosophie politique de Montréal (GRIPP), which brings together faculty and students from the political science and philosophy departments from all four Montreal universities for a regular speaker series, day-long workshops, and a regular research workshop in which advanced graduate students present their work.
+Beyond graduate seminars, intellectual life for graduate students in political theory centres on the Groupe de recherche interuniversitaire en philosophie politique de Montréal (GRIPP), which brings together faculty and students from the political science and philosophy departments from all four Montreal universities for a regular speaker series, day-long workshops, and a regular research workshop in which advanced graduate students present their work.
 This lively Montreal-wide intellectual community gives students access to professors from all four universities (and McGill students can take graduate seminars with professors at the other institutions for credit as well).
-Our graduate students also benefit from McGill’s Research Group on Constitutional Studies (RGCS), which holds a regular speaker series and workshops; many students participate in an RGCS reading group led by Professor Levy.
+Our graduate students also benefit from McGill’s Yan P. Lin Centre, including its Research Group on Constitutional Studies (RGCS) and Research Group on Global Justice (RGGJ), which hold regular speaker series and workshops.
 PhD students normally receive a work desk at the RGCS in the Ferrier building where the political theory faculty also have offices.